 20. Rate Lock Fee

 A rate lock fee is a cost of fixing the mortgage interest rate at a specific price for a set period.
-Locking the interest rate keeps you safe from market fluctuations.
+Locking the interest rate keeps you safe from real estate housing market Iowa fluctuations.
 Keep in mind that once the rate lock period expires, most lenders charge an additional fee to extend it.

 While a rate lock can save a significant amount of money in interest, it is important to note that lenders can void the rate lock at any point if your debt-to-income ratio increases and your credit score declines.